timtim17/timtim17.github.io/resume.md

 Intern on a backend team, supporting upstream and downstream teams by providing accurate advertising impression data.

 - Implemented a highly requested system to store and process out of order advertising events using *AWS DynamoDB* and *Lambda*, preventing loss of revenue and ensuring accurate data for downstream teams.

+> i am so creative so here is a very creative quote